averonesis/kubolt/README.md

 ```
 Anyway, if you find the host without any running pods at the time, keep it for next time when pods might be started :grin:

-You could list all the available pods from these requests:
+You can list all the available pods from these requests:
 ```bash
 curl -k https://IP-from-Shodan:10250/pods/
 #or